Moral injury: Moral injury vs. PTSD

-PTSD and moral injury both cause strong emotional pain, but their causes differ.
-PTSD comes from scary events like war, trauma, or accidents.
-It is based on fear.
-The trauma happens when people feel helpless or very scared in life-threatening situations.
-Moral injury occurs when people feel they went against their own moral beliefs.
-This often happens in stressful places like war, business, religious groups, families, or healthcare.
-In these settings, people might see or take part in harmful actions.
-The main difference is that PTSD connects to fear, while moral injury connects to guilt, shame, and going against personal values.
-These conditions can happen together.
-However, their treatments can be different.
-Therapy like cognitive-behavioral therapy (CBT) treats PTSD.
-Interventions that focus on fixing moral issues and rebuilding a person's integrity help with moral injury (Litz et al., 2009).

-Some individuals have both PTSD and moral injury, especially in war zones.
-The treatments are often different.
-PTSD treatment focuses on facing and reliving scary memories.
-Moral injury treatment needs healing from the moral and personal value problems caused by the trauma.
-For example, moral repair therapy helps people accept the ethical mistakes they faced.
-This acceptance is important for getting better (Litz et al., 2009).
+Post-traumatic stress disorder (PTSD) and moral injury are related but distinct constructs, each associated with significant psychological distress arising from exposure to adverse events.
+PTSD is a well-defined psychiatric disorder that develops following exposure to actual or threatened death, serious injury, or sexual violence, and is primarily characterized by fear-based symptoms, including intrusive recollections, hyperarousal, avoidance, and negative alterations in cognition and mood.
+The underlying mechanism is typically linked to experiences of intense fear, helplessness, or horror in life-threatening situations.

+Moral injury, by contrast, refers to the psychological, emotional, and spiritual distress that results from actions, or the failure to act, which violate an individual's deeply held moral or ethical beliefs.
+Rather than fear, moral injury is principally associated with guilt, shame, remorse, and a sense of moral disorientation or loss of integrity.

+Although PTSD and moral injury can co-occur, particularly in high-risk contexts such as military combat, they differ in both etiology and therapeutic approach.
+Evidence-based treatments for PTSD, such as cognitive behavioral therapy (CBT) and prolonged exposure therapy, focus on processing traumatic memories and reducing conditioned fear responses.
+In contrast, interventions targeting moral injury emphasize moral repair, including processes such as acknowledgment of wrongdoing, self-forgiveness, making amends, and the restoration of a coherent moral identity.

+While standard PTSD treatments may alleviate some overlapping symptoms, they do not directly address the moral and existential dimensions central to moral injury.
+Consequently, specialized therapeutic approaches have been developed to address these aspects, often incorporating elements of narrative reconstruction, ethical reflection, and reconciliation.

-Long-term effects of moral injury on mental health
+Long-term effects on mental health

 Long-term moral injury can harm mental health and cause psychological issues.
 People with moral injuries often feel guilty, ashamed, and use self-blame, feelings which can make daily life difficult.
 These emotions can lead to depression, recreational drug use, and thoughts of suicide.
 Moral injuries also relate to emotional numbness and relationship issues.
 People with moral injuries often trust others less and feel alone.
 It is suggested that early spotting and treatment can stop moral injury from developing conditions like complex PTSD or personality disorders (Litz et al., 2009).
 As moral injury is being researched, mental health experts are starting to focus on treatments made just for it, to heal and rebuild how they see themselves and the world.
 Their experiences can often break this view.